 Because all mortgage loans that are backed by the Government have the “best” interest rates right now, this is a GREAT program to use!
 In addition, there’s no monthly PMI!
 Even if you are purchasing a “Bigger” home, and you are going to make a downpayment, you might still want to use this program!

-If you are considering a VA Loans in Rural Communities, and want to know more about qualifying for a VA mortgage loan, please call Steve and Eleanor Thorne, Govenment Mortgage Loan Experts, 919-649-5058
+If you are considering a VA Loans in Rural Communities, and want to know more about qualifying for a VA mortgage loan, or you have more questions about Closing Costs on A VA Loan - please call Steve and Eleanor Thorne, Govenment Mortgage Loan Experts, 919-649-5058